cTooshi/stardew-valley-randomizer/README.md

 * There are issues with bundles sometimes - when generating a new file, make sure you do so without first loading another file.
 If you have issues viewing a bundle due to this, it's fixable by editing the save file and putting more slots for the particiular bundle having the issue
 * The original mine floor randomization sometimes causes crashes when using the elevator - recommended to leave this setting off for now
 * Weapons don't yet have random names
-* The new Fish Pond building isn't yet randomized